microsoft/dotnet-framework-docker/samples/aspnetapp/deploy-container-to-aci.md

-# Deploy ASP.NET Core Applications to Azure Container Instances
+# Deploy ASP.NET Applications to Azure Container Instances

-You can deploy ASP.NET Core applications to Azure Container Instances (ACI) with Docker.
+You can deploy ASP.NET applications to Azure Container Instances (ACI) with Docker.
 ACI is a great option for application testing and can also be used for production deployment (not covered here).
-These instructions are based on the [ASP.NET Core Docker Sample](README.md).
+These instructions are based on the [ASP.NET Docker Sample](README.md).

 ## Build Application

-Build the application per the [ASP.NET Core Docker Sample](README.md) instructions.
+Build the application per the [ASP.NET Docker Sample](README.md) instructions.
 The following is a summarized version of those instructions.
 The instructions assume that you are in the root of the repository.

 ```console
 cd samples